spencertipping/phi/doc/evaluation.md

 we get good native code generation with lifecycle analysis, potentially. i.e. we can constant-fold aspects of GC.

-**Q:** should IO include construct/destruct events and then be parsed?
+- **Q:** should IO include construct/destruct events and then be parsed?
   Arguably IO isn't so much for side effects as it is a timeline.
+  - No need.
+When we go to evaluate a subexpression, we can look at which values escape through IO and returns.